rapsoj/green-economy-skills/readme.md

 ### (2) Data Analysis
-- What green skills are needed? o What is the composition of skills in green jobs? o What skills are relatively more important to green jobs?
+- What green skills are needed?
+- What is the composition of skills in green jobs?
+	* What skills are relatively more important to green jobs?
-- What is the green skill gap? o How many people with these green skills do we have? o How many people with these green skills do we need?
+- What is the green skill gap?
+	* How many people with these green skills do we have?
+	* How many people with these green skills do we need?
 - Where are these green skills needed?

 ### (2) Data Tool